Double-decker bus: India

 As of end 2023, BEST has 49 of these vehicles in its fleet in Mumbai.

 Pakistan

 Certain cities of Pakistan including Karachi and Peshawar had double-deckers in operation from the 1950s until the late 1970s.
 In Lahore these were Leyland buses operated by the Lahore Omnibus Service.
 In November 2015, double-deckers were reintroduced to Pakistan but only in the form of a sightseeing service for tourists, operated by Tourism Development Corporation of the Punjab (TDCP), under the name Sightseeing Lahore.
 The vehicles were imported from China.
 TDCP started a sightseeing tour in Islamabad and Rawalpindi in 2020 using the same double-decker vehicles.
+In Karachi, double-decker bus operations were revived by the Peoples Bus Service on the route from Malir Halt to Tower in 2026.